William McGrath

-William McGrath (11 December 1916 – 1992) was a loyalist from Northern Ireland who founded the far-right organisation Tara in the 1960s, having also been prominent in the Orange Order until his expulsion due to his paedophilia.
+William Worthington McGrath (11 December 1916 – 12 December 1991) was a loyalist from Northern Ireland who founded the far-right organisation Tara in the 1960s, having also been prominent in the Orange Order until his expulsion due to his paedophilia.
 A house master in Kincora Boys' Home in East Belfast, in 1981 he was jailed for four years for paedophile activities at the Home.

 Early years

-McGrath was born on 11 December 1916 to a Methodist family living in Earl Street in the Sailortown area of Belfast.
+McGrath was born on 11 December 1916 near Bleary outside Lurgan.
+His was a Methodist family which moved to Earl St in the Sailortown district of Belfast.
 McGrath married his English-born wife Kathleen, who served at the nearby Worldwide Evangelisation Crusade, and the two set up home on the Antrim Road before moving to Finaghy.
 He was a member of the Orange Order and for a time acted as chaplain to the prestigious Fernhill Orange Lodge.
 McGrath was also a branch member of the Ulster Unionist Party and for a time a delegate to the party, although he did not take a prominent role in party politics.